Renal perfusion scintiscan

 This test may be less accurate in people who already have kidney disease.
 Talk to your provider to determine if this is the right test for you.
 Alternatives to this test are an MRI or CT angiogram.

 Rottenberg G, Andi AC.
-Renal transplantation.
+Renal transplantation: imaging.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
-Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+Grainger & Allison's Diagnostic Radiology.
 6th ed.
-New York, NY: Elsevier Churchill Livingstone; 2014:chap 37.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 37.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.